 Unstoppable Rage: Ken does this almost every episode, usually illustrated when his battle aura causes his shirt to disintegrate.
 This is even more amusing once you discover that it's actually a part of Hokuto Shinken - the move is called Tenryu Kokyu Ho, or "Art of the Dragon Breath", and enables the practitioner to tap into the 70% of the human body's power that is not normally used.
 There's actually an exception.
 When Rei first appears and says he's looking for the man with seven scars on his chest, the plot requires that Kenshiro not show his chest.
 Accordingly, Kenshiro's battle aura never does this until that plot is resolved.

-Visual Novel: In 1986, Enix created a spinoff visual novel / Adventure Game called Hokuto no Ken: Violence Gekiga Adventure.
+In 1986, Enix created a spinoff visual novel / Adventure Game called Hokuto no Ken: Violence Gekiga Adventure.
 It was released for several computers that were popular in Japan at the time.
-It was basically a loose retelling of the Southern Cross with many of the same events transpiring differently.
+It was basically a loose retelling of the Southern Cross arc with many of the same events transpiring differently.
+Most notably, it has a shot of Mr. Heart smoking a cigar.

 There was another Visual Novel-style game released by Banpresto in 1995, simply titled Hokuto no Ken.
 It was released for the PlayStation and Sega Saturn and took place after the events of the manga.
 Lin gets kinapped (again) on the day of her wedding with Bat and another Hokuto school (Hokuto Mumyoken) is behind the events.